rewisch/ReDict/README.md

 # ReDict - A Latin Dictionary

 There’s no shortage of available Latin dictionaries both off- and online.
 I came up with this additional dictionary for the existing dictionaries – at least the once I'm aware of – lacked some features I’d like to have.
 Besides, it was a fun project to write in Python and to explore its main concepts and features.
-It's my first real "programming project", so please pardon if things might not be done as they should.
+It's my first real "programming project" in python, so please pardon if things might not be done as they should.
 Feel free to correct though, I'd be more than happy.

 Main Features:
 1. Not a feature but nice to have: ReDict has support for touch gestures.